Salvo combat model: Types of warfare

 The salvo model primarily represents naval missile battles, such as those that occurred during the Falklands War.
 Offensive firepower represents anti-ship cruise missiles such as the Harpoon, the Exocet and the Styx.
 Defensive firepower represents air defense missiles such as the Standard, as well as anti-aircraft guns such as the Phalanx.
 However, one can adapt the model to other kinds of battles having similar characteristics.

-For example, some authors have used it study World War II battles between aircraft carriers, such as the Battle of the Coral Sea.
+For example, some authors have used it to study World War II battles between aircraft carriers, such as the Battle of the Coral Sea.
 In this case, the offensive firepower consists of dive bombers and torpedo bombers.
 The defensive firepower consists of fighter aircraft that try to intercept those bombers.

 The model could instead describe battles where torpedoes are the main form of offensive firepower, such as in the Battle of Savo Island.
 In this case, the defensive firepower would be zero, since so far there is no effective way to intercept torpedoes.

 A simplified version of the model was used to study alternative outcomes of the Charge of the Light Brigade by British cavalry against Russian cannon in 1854.
 The model has also been modified to represent tactical ballistic missile defense.
 This variant was used to analyze the performance of the Iron Dome missile defense system during 2012's Operation Pillar of Defense.